-RISK ASSESSMENT

-This policy

-- Will provide transparency, openness and accessibility in respect of grant allocation and ensure best use of limited funds for community strengthening activity. - Addresses the risk of Council assuming the responsibility for ongoing asset maintenance by requiring community groups to obtain evidence of approval from relevant authorities and/or land owners, and where appropriate, insurance and OHS policies and implementation.

-IMPLEMENTATION STATEMENT

-- Community groups wishing to apply for funding through the Community Grants Program need to comply with this policy's requirements and supporting Guidelines. - Council will allocate funds annually through the Budget process to support the Community Grants Program. - Council will endeavour to arrange for the education of Councillors and relevant staff of their responsibilities, for the allocation of the Community Grants. - Advertise the Community Grants Program and provide application forms, comprehensive guidelines and explanatory information on the Council website and means identified in the Community and Consultation Strategy Tool Kit. - The promotion, assistance and administration provided by Council's Grants/Emergency Management Unit including community consultations.

-Community Grants Policy
+RISK ASSESSMENT This policy Will provide transparency, openness and accessibility in respect of grant allocation and ensure best use of limited funds for community strengthening activity.
+Addresses the risk of Council assuming the responsibility for ongoing asset maintenance by requiring community groups to obtain evidence of approval from relevant authorities and/or land owners, and where appropriate, insurance and OHS policies and implementation.
+COUNCIL POLICY IMPLEMENTATION STATEMENT Community groups wishing to apply for funding through the Community Grants Program need to comply with this policy's requirements and supporting Guidelines.
+Council will allocate funds annually through the Budget process to support the .
+Community Grants Program.
+COUNCIL POLICY Council will endeavour to arrange for the education of Councillors and relevant staff of their responsibilities, for the allocation of the Community Grants.
+Advertise the Community Grants Program and provide application forms, comprehensive guidelines and explanatory information on the Council website and means identified in the Community and Consultation Strategy Tool Kit.
+The promotion, assistance and administration provided by Council's Grants/Emergency Management Unit including community consultations.
+COUNCIL POLICY COUNCIL POLICY Page 3 of 3 Community Grants Policy